switchupcb/disgo/README.md

 A flag is a [flag](https://discord.com/developers/docs/resources/application#application-object-application-flags), [type](https://discord.com/developers/docs/resources/channel#embed-object-embed-types), [key](https://discord.com/developers/docs/resources/audit-log#audit-log-change-object-audit-log-change-key), [level](https://discord.com/developers/docs/resources/guild#guild-object-verification-level) or any other option that Discord provides.
 All flags are denoted by `Flag` in disgo: For example, `disgo.FlagUserSTAFF`, `disgo.FlagVerificationLevelHIGH`, `disgo.FlagPremiumTierNONE`, etc.

+### Logging

+Read [What is a Log](/_contribution/concepts/LOG.md) for a simple yet full understanding of logging with Disgo.
+Disgo provides leveled logging of the API Wrapper via the `disgo.Logger` global variable _(which is disabled by default)_.
+Enable it using `zerolog.SetGlobalLevel(zerolog.LEVEL)`.

 ### Sharding

 Read [What is a Discord Shard](/_contribution/concepts/SHARD.md) for a simple yet full understanding of sharding on Discord.
 Using the [Shard Manager](/_contribution/concepts/SHARD.md#the-shard-manager) is **optional**.
 You can manually implement a shard manager through the `disgo.Client.Sessions` array.